Tesi Robert E. Rubin, Segretario al Tesoro 1995-99,

 commitment should be revived, including focus on energy alternatives, energy

-, which could lead to new job-creating
+conservation and global warming, which could lead to new job-creating

 industries.
 And we must move energetically forward in rebuilding our

-infrastructure, equipping the poor to join the economic mainstream
+infrastructure, equipping the poor to join the economic mainstream (with

 great potential for reducing social costs and increasing productivity), and reforming

-our health-care system
+our health-care system.

 As to global integration, while trade